takezoe/resty/README.md

 ## Log console

 Resty provides a log console at `http://localhost:8080/logger-ui/`.
-You can change log level of LogBack loggers dynamically, download log files and tail log file on this console.
+You can change log level of LogBack loggers dynamically, download log files and tail a log file on this console.

 ![Dynamic LogBack configuration](dynamic-logback.png)

-Add a following parameter to `web.xml` to enable dynamic LogBack configuration:
+Add a following parameter to `web.xml` to enable the log console:

 ```xml
 <context-param>